Gabby Giffords: Recovery

 On August 1, 2011, she made her return to the House floor to vote in favor of raising the debt limit ceiling.
 She was met with a standing ovation and accolades from her fellow members of Congress.
 A Giffords spokesman, Mark Kimble, stated in August 2011 that the congresswoman was walking without a cane and was writing left-handed, as she did not have full use of her right side.
 On October 6, Giffords traveled to Washington for her husband's retirement ceremony, where she presented him with the Distinguished Flying Cross medal.
 She returned to her husband's Texas home.
 On October 25, 2011, she travelled to Asheville, North Carolina, for intensive rehabilitation treatments, ending November 4.
+During her treatments in North Carolina, she stayed at the North Carolina Governor's Western Residence.
 In Kelly's memoir, Gabby: A Story of Courage and Hope, released in November 2011, he reported that Giffords would return to Congress.
 As of 2016, she continued to struggle with language and had lost fifty percent of her vision in both eyes.

+During recovery, Giffords made a concerted effort to share her progress with the public through statements, videos, and other means of communication.
+Giffords’s recovery and subsequent gun violence prevention advocacy was also chronicled in the 2022 documentary Gabby Giffords Won't Back Down, directed by Julie Cohen and Betsy West.

 Resignation from Congress

 On January 22, 2012, Giffords announced in a video statement that she intended to resign her seat so that she could focus on her recovery.
 She attended President Obama's 2012 State of the Union Address on January 24, and formally submitted her resignation on January 25.
-Appearing on the floor of the House, after the last bill she sponsored was brought to a vote and unanimously passed, Giffords was lauded by members of Congress and the majority and minority leaders who spoke in tribute to her strength and accomplishment in an unusual farewell ceremony.
+Appearing on the floor of the House, after the last bill she sponsored was brought to a vote and unanimously passed, Giffords was lauded by members of Congress, including both the majority and minority leaders who spoke in tribute to her strength and accomplishment in an unprecedented farewell ceremony.
 Her letter of resignation was read on her behalf by her close friend and fellow Democratic representative, Debbie Wasserman Schultz.